Post job

 A service worker is responsible for assisting the community welfare development by providing social services to an organization or specific individual groups, supporting their needs, and addressing their community concerns.
 Service workers also offer counseling services to their clients to guide them on how they manage their life crises, developing community activities and job opportunities to help citizens with their financial needs by consulting local organizations.
 A service worker must have strong leadership and communication skills, as well as deep engagement with the community to assess the client's situation properly.

 These skill sets are where the common ground ends though.
-A community support specialist responsibility is more likely to require skills like "direct services," "severe mental illness," "medicaid," and "community integration."
-Whereas a service worker requires skills like "customer service," "cleanliness," "patients," and "excellent interpersonal."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a community support specialist are more likely to require skills like "direct services," "severe mental illness," "medicaid," and "community integration."
+On the other hand, a job as a service worker requires skills like "customer service," "cleanliness," "patients," and "excellent interpersonal."
+As you can see, what employees do in each career varies considerably.

 A residential counselor is responsible for guiding and providing the residents with their basic needs and other resources to support them in their daily living.
 Residential counselors' duties include maintaining the safety of the community by enforcing safety guidelines and procedures for the residents' compliance, organizing productive and engaging community activities, updating the residents of any changes and policies in the community, and resolving conflicts by counseling and understanding each resident's differences.
 A residential counselor must have excellent communication and decision-making skills to ensure the development of residents in a living facility.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that community support specialist responsibilities requires skills like "direct services," "severe mental illness," "social services," and "medicaid."
-But a residential counselor might use skills, such as, "autism," "cleanliness," "money management," and "home health."
+For example, resumes show us that community support specialist responsibilities requires skills like "direct services," "severe mental illness," "social services," and "medicaid."
+But a residential counselor might use other skills in their typical duties, such as, "autism," "cleanliness," "money management," and "home health."

 A support worker is responsible for supporting the community programs and development efforts to sustain and ensure the citizens' stability, providing them resources for their daily needs, and helping them with financial assistance requests.
 Support workers conduct family counseling to identify their challenges and needs and coordinate with the necessary organizations to process their requests.
 They must have excellent communication and organizational skills, especially in filing documents and guiding the citizens in achieving their healthy lifestyle and make a positive difference.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a community support specialist is likely to be skilled in "mental health," "rehabilitation," "direct services," and "severe mental illness," while a typical support worker is skilled in "treatment plan," "foster care," "support services," and "criminal justice."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a community support specialist is likely to be skilled in "mental health," "rehabilitation," "direct services," and "severe mental illness," while a typical support worker is skilled in "treatment plan," "foster care," "support services," and "criminal justice."

-Support workers typically study at lower levels compared with community support specialists.
+Support workers earn the best pay in the manufacturing industry, where they command an average salary of $42,658.
+Community support specialists earn the highest pay from the non profits industry, with an average salary of $37,451.Most support workers achieve a lower degree level compared to community support specialists.
 For example, they're 5.5% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.

 School support staff provide specialized instructional and student support while utilizing school facilities.
 They often include diverse staff members whose main role is to ensure that students learn in a supportive and safe learning environment.
 It is also their duty to enhance school climate by promoting the involvement of parent and family in education as well as to encourage trusting, positive student relationships.
 They should inhibit positive behavior and send uplifting messages to students as they often connect with them throughout the day.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between community support specialists and desk clerks supervisors, there are some differences that are important to note.
 For one, a community support specialist might have more use for skills like "social work," "rehabilitation," "substance abuse," and "direct services."
-Meanwhile, some desk clerks supervisors might include skills like "customer service," "home maintenance," "direct support," and "support services" on their resume.
+Meanwhile, some responsibilities of desk clerks supervisors require skills like "customer service," "home maintenance," "direct support," and "support services. "